tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/copy.md

             This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime

         --architecture <ARCHITECTURE>
-            The architectures this flight is capable of running on
+            The architectures this flight is capable of running on.
+No value means it will be auto detected from the image definition

-            [default: amd64]
             [aliases: arch, arches]
             [possible values: amd64, arm64]